 27 Questions, 30+ Days, 1500+ Responses

 View the results of our public survey, developed to gather key information about how the public uses and understands the existing SEPTA system.
 We are using the 1,500 responses we received to help design better solutions.

-Experimental Wayfinding Study
+Experiential Wayfinding Study

-SEPTA partnered with the University of Pennsylvania’s Center for Safe Mobility to study how people navigate our transit network with eye tracking glasses.
+SEPTA partnered with the University of Pennsylvania’s Center for Safe Mobility to study how people navigate our transit network with eye-tracking glasses.
 The study was conducted at the most confusing transit stations with a diverse range of participants.

 This technology allowed us to collect data from actual travel experiences by shadowing real users.

 Interviews and workshops were held to understand the goals, perceptions, and aspirations of SEPTA stakeholders, including riders across all segments.
 It was important to better understand what riders’ expectations are in terms of mobility choices, as well as their familiarity with and knowledge of the system.